VincentAtt/llm_engineering/perso/Week 1.md

 Course : https://edwarddonner.com/2024/11/13/llm-engineering-resources/, including slides on a gdrive to download.

+---

+# Content

+1. day1 : summarizing fixed URLs thanks to OPENAI_API
+2. day2 : adapting it to ollama (a clean correction is available)
+3. day3 : comparing models
+4. day4 : Models framework : trends, factors, costs
+5. day5 : exercise

+This week includes a guide to Jupyter (or notebooks?), some Pythons commands to learn, a troubleshooting code

 # Ollama

 after downloading ollama ![here](https://ollama.com/download), powershell `ollama run llama3.2`.